Doneeel/python_portfolio/README.md

 4. City - name of the city
 5. Index - post index

-All files, inluding table example and pdf doc example, are in paper_converter folder.
+All files, including table example and pdf doc example, are in paper_converter folder.